nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. Initial launch
     1. Download the latest release jar file from [here](https://github.com/AY2021S2-CS2103-W16-2/tp/releases).
     2. Copy the downloaded jar file into an empty folder.
-    3. Navigate your command prompt to the folder containing the downloaded jar file and run the command `java -jar <fileName>`.
+    3. Navigate your command prompt to the folder containing the downloaded jar file and run the command `java -jar chim.jar`.

         Launch the application by double-clicking only as a last resort if the command does not work.